Amphetamines, like the popular medication Adderall, are some of the most commonly prescribed medications in the country.

-You may face felony possession charges if you have certain prior convictions or if you were arrested with unusually large amounts of the drug in your possession.Prior Criminal Record
+You may face felony possession charges if you have certain prior convictions or if you were arrested with unusually large amounts of the drug in your possession.What if I Have a Prior Criminal Record?

 There are two separate types of criminal records that will cause a misdemeanor case to become a felony.
 The first is any conviction for a "serious felony" in California.
 The second is a conviction of any crime that would require you to register as a sex offender.Serious Felonies in California

 - Voluntary Manslaughter